top of page

 Researching reputable clinics and dentists

-Your first step is to fully research potential clinics and dentists.
-Look for:
+Your first step is to research potential clinics and dentists in detail.
+Check out:

 Obtaining medical records and treatment plans